-- Fulfill the general requirements for a graduate degree at Delta State University; - Complete graduate work consisting of core courses, major field hours and elective hours as specified.
+Fulfill the general requirements for a graduate degree at Delta State University;

+- Complete graduate work consisting of core courses, major field hours and elective hours as specified.
 At least one half of major field courses must be at 600-level or higher; - 3.
-Earn a grade point average of at least 3.0 in the major field and overall; - 4.
-Earn a B average on the education core courses; - 5.
-Pass an oral and/or written examination in the candidate's major field administered by a committee appointed by the division chair; - Optional.
+Earn a grade point average of at least 3.0 in the major field and overall; - Earn a B average on the education core courses (ELR 605, EPY 601, and CUR 608); - 5.
+Pass an oral and/or written examination in the candidate's major field administered by a committee appointed by the division chair; - 6.
+Optional.
 With the consent of the advisor, a candidate may elect to write a thesis for 6 semester hours credit in the major field.

-MAIOR FIELDS IN COLLEGE OF EDUCATION
+MAJOR FIELDS IN COLLEGE OF EDUCATION

+, Semester Hours

-Ma ster of Education in Counseling Semeste Hour
+Ma ster of Education in Counseling

-/ VICE ster . or Education in Counseling

-A. Sch nool Counseling Emphasis 60
+A. School Counseling Emphasis 60

-1. Core Education Courses9

-EPY 601, ELR 605, CUR 608

-2. Required Courses48

-CED 600, CED 601, CED 602, CED 604,

-CED 605, CED 606, CED 609, CED 616,

-CED 617, CED 619, CED 630, CED 707,

-CED 711, CED 712, CSP 616

-3. Approved Electives3

-В. Coi 1. mmunity Counseling Emphasis 60
+В. Community Counseling Emphasis 60

-2. ELR 605 Required Courses48 CED 600, CED 601, CED 602, CED 604, CED 605 CED 606, CED 609, CED 610, CED 616, CED 620, CED 630, CED 703,

-3. CED 711, CED 712, CED 715 Approved Electives9

-Semeste Hour
+Semester Hours

-Ma: ster (of Education in Educational Leadership (Educational 40
+Ma ster of Education in Educational Leadership (Educational

-Aar ninis 1. tration and Supervision) Core Education Courses9 48
+Adı ninistration and Supervision) 1.
+Core Education Courses 48

-١. EPY 601, ELR 605, CUR 608

-2. Required Courses

-(Edition Sch the exp foll dents seeking a Master's degree in Educational Leadership ucational Administration and Supervision) must meet addinal entrance requirements set forth by the Center for Rural cool Leadership and Research.
-Admission is contingent upon student having a minimum of three years K-12 teaching erience and obtaining a minimum composite score on the owing criteria: 1.
-Graduate Record Exam; 2.
-Collegiate Assessment of Academic Proficiency (CAAP) or GRE Writing Assessment. - Writing Essay test; 3.
-Undergraduate and/or graduate grade point average; 4.
+Students seeking a Master's degree in Educational Leadership (Educational Administration and Supervision) must meet additional entrance requirements set forth by the Center for Rural School Leadership and Research.
+Admission is contingent upon

+the student having a minimum of three years K-12 teaching experience and obtaining a minimum composite score on the following criteria:

+- 1. Graduate Record Exam; - 2.
+Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay test or GRE Writing Assessment. - 3.
+Undergraduate and/or graduate grade point average; - 4.
 Structured Interview Process with Selection Committee, including professional references.

-mo eac Up Edu abl dy for this degree is through a cohort model with a 14 nth full-time program of study.
-Applications are accepted h spring with a new cohort beginning study each June. on completion of the Master's degree program in acational Leadership, the candidate must make an accepter score on the School Leaders Licensure Assessment as ablished by the Mississippi Department of Education to be gible for Mississippi Administrator license.
+Study for this degree is through a cohort model with a 14 month full-time program of study.
+Applications are accepted each spring with a new cohort beginning study each June.
+Upon completion of the Master's degree program in Educational Leadership, the candidate must make an acceptable score on the School Leaders Licensure Assessment as established by the Mississippi Department of Education to be eligible for Mississippi Administrator license.

+E rigible for Mississippi Administrator ficense.

-Ma ster of Education in Elementary Education 33
+er of Education in Elementary Education 30-36

-1. 2.
-Core Education Courses

-۷٠ CEL 610, CEL 618, CRD 622 or CRD 624

-3. Electives from Elementary Field9

-4. Electives (with advisor's approval)6

-Mas ster o f Education in HPER 33

-1. Core Education Courses

 2. Required Courses

+3 B. Electives (with advisor's approval)0-6

+er of Education in HPER 33

+2 2.
+Required Courses

-Inte rest Area Electives
+I nterest Area Electives

-3. Electives in HPE&R3
+3 B. Electives in HPE&R3

-4. Electives6

-dents who do not hold a Bachelor's Degree in HPER or related area ST take PER 638.
+I. Electives6 Students who do not hold a Bachelor's Degree in HPER or related MUST take PER 638. d area

-Mas ster o f Education in Special Education
+Maste er of Education in Special Education

-A. DIS chasis on TEACHING THE MILDLY/MODERATELY ABLED (for individuals holding a BSE which included lent teaching) 39

-В. hasis on TEACHING THE MILDLY/MODERATELY ABLED (for individuals who do not hold a BSE) 39

-1. Core Education Courses9 EPY 601, ELR 605, CUR 608

-2. Required Courses30

-CSP 545, CSP 546, CSP 547, CSP 551, CSP 616, CSP 640, CSP 643, CSP 682, CSP 686, CRD 624, CSP 550 or CSP 551
+1 Emphasis on TEACHING THE MILDLY/MODERATELY DISABLED (for individuals holding an undergraduate degree which included student teaching) Core Education Courses EPY 601, ELR 605, CUR 608 Required Courses CSP 545, CSP 546, CSP 616, CSP 640, CSP 643, CSP 647, CSP 682, CSP 686, CRD 624, CSP 550 39